-How to get there: From the intersection of Route 3 and Route 86 in Saranac Lake follow Route 86 toward Paul Smiths.
-Continue for around 12.5-miles to White Pine Road on the right.
+Leave Malone on Route 30 South, to the intersection of Route 86 in Paul Smiths.
+Turn right and look for White Pine Road on the left.
 Follow White Pine Road for 0.3 miles to the state launch site on the left.

 Continue for another 1.2 miles to the northern launch are on the left.
 Parking is located roadside near the bridge.

-Type of water: Osgood Pond: Well sheltered, calm and flat, can get windy and produce waves, motorboats are allowed on Osgood Pond, Osgood River: Well sheltered, calm and flat, can be windy in spots but not too bad, very calm current heading north.
+Osgood Pond is well sheltered, calm and flat, can get windy and produce waves, motorboats are allowed on Osgood Pond, Osgood River: Well sheltered, calm and flat, can be windy in spots but not too bad, very calm current heading north.